laurci/kubernate/docs/index.md

 Nothing stops you from using Kubernate with other tools.
 You can even use Kubernate as a library to generate Kubernetes YAML files for other tools (like Helm and Kustomize).

 I actually use it to generate the base for Kustomize (better integration comming soon) and i love it :) I just have to write the overlays but that could also be generated.

+## Let's go!

+[Here](/getting-started) is a getting started guide for Kubernate, and [here](/basics/kubernaterc) you can explore the basics.
+You can also check out the [examples](https://github.com/laurci/kubernate-examples) for more code.